Skip to content

 What those friendships don't have, but romantic relationships do, is up to you to delineate.

-What unmet needs did I have as a child or in traumatic times, and how did those insecurities affect me?
+What unmet needs did I have as a child or in distressing times, and how did those insecurities affect me?

 The challenges we faced when we were innocent and helpless leave a deep impression on us and drive our subconscious — no matter how "woke" our parents were.